espocrm/documentation/administration/bpm.md

 ## Processes

 Processes are available from administration panel.
-Also can be added as a tab on the navigation panel.
+The link also can be added as a tab on the navigation panel.

 Process represents business process instance.
-When it's initiated it gets status 'Started'.
-When process is finished it gets status 'Ended'.
-The process also can be stopped manually by the user who has an access to edit the process.
-If it's stopped manually it gets status 'Stopped'.
+When it's initiated it gets the status 'Started'.
+When process is finished it gets the status 'Ended'.
+The process can also be stopped manually by an user who has the access to edit the process.
+If it's stopped manually it gets status the 'Stopped'.

 The process is executed according the flowchart.
 Flowchart of process can't be changed after process is started.